marklogic/flux/docs/getting-started.md

 ## Copying data

-The 'copy' command in NT is similar to the commands for exporting data, but instead allows you to read documents from one database and write them to another.
+The `copy` command in NT is similar to the commands for exporting data, but instead allows you to read documents from one database and write them to another.
 When copying, you may want to include metadata for each document - collections, permissions, quality, properties, and metadata values.
-This is accomplished via the `--categories` option, with `--categories=content,metadata` returning both the document and all of its metadata.
+This is accomplished via the `--categories` option, with the default value of `content,metadata` returning both the document and all of its metadata.

 The following shows how to copy the 1000 employee documents to the out-of-the-box Documents database in your MarkLogic instance: